 When to initiate antiretroviral therapy in HIV-infected patients

-Use of antiretroviral medications in pregnant HIV-infected patients and their infants in resource-rich settings
+Antiretroviral treatment of pregnant HIV-infected women and antiretroviral prophylaxis of their infants in resource-rich settings

 The following organizations also provide reliable health information.